taogen-docs/resources-of-learning/#cs-foundations.md

 - [The Python Tutorial - doc](https://docs.python.org/3/tutorial/)
 - [Python Documentation](https://www.python.org/doc/)
 - [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide)
-- Learning Python by David Ascher and MARK LUTZ
+- **Learning Python** (5th, 2013) by David Ascher and MARK LUTZ
 - Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code by Zed Shaw
 - A Byte of Python by Swaroop C.H.
-- Automate the Boring Stuff with Python: Practical Programming for Total Beginners by Al Sweigart
+- **Automate the Boring Stuff with Python: Practical Programming for Total Beginners** by Al Sweigart
-- Python Crash Course: A Hands-On, Project-Based Introduction to Programming by Eric Matthes
+- **Python Crash Course: A Hands-On, Project-Based Introduction to Programming** by Eric Matthes
-- Think Python: An Introduction to Software Design by Allen B. Downey
+- **Think Python: An Introduction to Software Design** by Allen B. Downey
-- Dive into Python by Mark Pilgrim
+- **Dive into Python** by Mark Pilgrim
 - Python Essential Reference by David M. Beazley
+- Introducing Python: Modern Computing in Simple Packages (2nd, 2019) by Bill Lubanovic

 Advanced